elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-clinical-manifestations-of-lymph-node-enlargement-in-lymphoma.md

 url: /learn/health-studies/questions/what-are-the-clinical-manifestations-of-lymph-node-enlargement-in-lymphoma
 score: -1.0
 related_article1:
-    id: 166293
+    id: 166291
-    title: Which protein markers are significant in the diagnosis of leukemia?
+    title: >-
+        What are the main types of leukemia and their distinguishing features?
     subject: Health Studies
-    url: /learn/health-studies/questions/which-protein-markers-are-significant-in-the-diagnosis-of-leukemia
+    url: /learn/health-studies/questions/what-are-the-main-types-of-leukemia-and-their-distinguishing-features
 related_article2:
-    id: 166295
+    id: 166303
-    title: What are the primary risk factors for developing leukemia related to radiation exposure?
+    title: >-
+        What is the purpose of the maintenance phase in leukemia treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-risk-factors-for-developing-leukemia-related-to-radiation-exposure
+    url: /learn/health-studies/questions/what-is-the-purpose-of-the-maintenance-phase-in-leukemia-treatment
 related_article3:
-    id: 166302
+    id: 166309
-    title: How does the consolidation phase differ from the induction phase in leukemia treatment?
+    title: >-
+        What constitutional symptoms are associated with lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-consolidation-phase-differ-from-the-induction-phase-in-leukemia-treatment
+    url: /learn/health-studies/questions/what-constitutional-symptoms-are-associated-with-lymphoma
 related_article4:
-    id: 166291
+    id: 166303
+    title: >-
-    title: What are the main types of leukemia and their distinguishing features?
+        What is the purpose of the maintenance phase in leukemia treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-main-types-of-leukemia-and-their-distinguishing-features
+    url: /learn/health-studies/questions/what-is-the-purpose-of-the-maintenance-phase-in-leukemia-treatment
 related_article5:
-    id: 166304
+    id: 166316
-    title: What are the distinguishing characteristics of Hodgkin's lymphoma?
+    title: >-
+        How is thrombocytopenia diagnosed and treated?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-distinguishing-characteristics-of-hodgkins-lymphoma
+    url: /learn/health-studies/questions/how-is-thrombocytopenia-diagnosed-and-treated
 ---

 &nbsp;